ioccc-src/winner/next/rules.md

 about these rules.
 You might also find the
 FAQ in general useful, especially the
 [FAQ section "How to enter: the bare minimum you need to know"](../faq.html#submit).

-# The IOCCC is closed

-The IOCCC is **NOT** accepting new submissions at this time.
-See the [IOCCC winning entries page](../years.html) for the entries that have won the IOCCC in the past.

 Watch both [the IOCCC status page](../status.html) and the [@IOCCC mastodon feed](https://fosstodon.org/@ioccc) for information about